November 04, 2013

 September 09, 2014

-Dear Dr. Eddy, according to JCR rules, when a journal changes its name, only the old journal title is assigned an IF during that year, and not the new journal title.
+According to JCR rules, when a journal changes its name, only the old journal title is assigned an IF during that year, and not the new journal title.
 In the second year after the name change, both the new and old journal names have separate impact factors.
 How is IF calculated for both the titles?
 Why are the two names given separate impact factors?
 Also, in the year of name change, does the IF belong to papers published in the old journal?
-While calculating the IF for the new...
+While calculating the IF for the new journal name,...
 Read more

 The very words “Impact Factor” can send a shiver of fear through the spines of many journal editors as they contemplate the next number their journals will receive.
 Yet this measurement can be an aid to a journal if it is understood and treated with respect.
 Written by a group of ISMTE and EASE leaders, this article provides a history of the Impact Factor, explains how IF’s are awarded, and details ways in which your journal’s IF can be improved.
 This original article on the Impact Factor...
 Read more